Chapter 6: Contract Administration

 When a JTSCC has been stood up, its SCO-CCAS should review proposed CAD arrangements as part of the approval process and decide whether it should assume responsibility for contract administration in theater or whether the procuring contracting officer (PCO) should retain it.
 In some cases, reachback support may be required.
 The lead service for contracting (LSC) SCO should take similar actions when they apply.

 Once delegated by the contract PCO, the JTSCC SCO CCAS will furnish the ACOs, QARs, and property administrators to administer the contracts or CAP task orders as applicable.
 If a JTSCC is not formed, the applicable contracting activity will coordinate with the LOGCAP deputy program director to arrange CCAS support.
-Supported units, under the direction of the requiring activity (normally the Army component to the subordinate joint force command) will be required to provide COR support where LOGCAP support is used.
+Supported units, under the direction of the requiring activity will be required to provide COR support where LOGCAP support is used.

 (See FAR 42.202 for additional information pertaining to delegating functions.)